Florianópolis: Sports

 There are two professional football teams in the city.
 The derby between them is known as "O Clássico da Capital" ("The Capital's Derby"), or simply "O Clássico" (The Derby).

 Avaí FC – blue and white.
 It is also known as Leão da Ilha ("Lion of the Island").
 Its stadium is the Aderbal Ramos da Silva, popularly known as Ressacada, located in the Carianos neighborhood, in the southern part of the island.
-Avaí plays in Campeonato Brasileiro Série A, Brazil's national first division and holds 18 State Championship titles.
+Avaí plays in Campeonato Brasileiro Série B, Brazil's national second division, and holds 18 State Championship titles.

 Figueirense FC – black and white.
 Its nickname is Figueira and it is also known as O Furacão do Estreito.
 Its stadium is the Orlando Scarpelli, located in the Estreito neighborhood, in the continental part of the city.
 Figueirense plays in Campeonato Brasileiro Série C, the Brazilian national third division.
-The team has won Santa Catarina State Championship 18 times.
+The team has won the Santa Catarina State Championship 18 times.

 Desterro Rugby Clube has male and female rugby teams competing in the Brasil Super 10 (Men's 15s) and the Super 7s (women's 7s).

-Florianópolis, since the beginning of the 20th century has a tradition in rowing.
-By the middle of that century the sport was growing in Brazil and the city had a big influence on it.
-But, with the decline of the sport in the country by the late 1980s, the investment slowed and by today is almost none.
-But is still served with three schools, Riachuelo Remo, Martinelli Remo and Aldo Luz Remo, with all three being placed between Hercílio Luz Bridge, Colombo Salles Bridge and Pedro Ivo Campos Bridge.
-Since the beginning of 2008 the sport is watching a rapid growing in the number of rowers, even with people flocking from other cities to experience Floripa's rowing.
+Florianópolis, since the beginning of the 20th century, has had a tradition in rowing.
+By the middle of that century, the sport was growing in Brazil, and the city had a big influence on it.
+But, with the decline of the sport in the country by the late 1980s, the investment slowed, and today there is almost none.
+But it is still served with three schools, Riachuelo Remo, Martinelli Remo, and Aldo Luz Remo, with all three being placed between Hercílio Luz Bridge, Colombo Salles Bridge, and Pedro Ivo Campos Bridge.
+Since the beginning of 2008, the sport has been experiencing a rapid growth in the number of rowers, even with people flocking from other cities to experience Floripa's rowing.

 Florianópolis is the hometown of tennis player Gustavo Kuerten.
 There are various opportunities to practice yoga in Florianopolis with studios that host international yoga retreats and provide teacher-training courses.
-Sandboarding is possible in the sand dunes near Joaquina beach.
-Kitesurfing and Windsurfing are possible in the Lagoa da Conceição lagoon.
+Sandboarding is possible in the sand dunes near Joaquina Beach.
+Kitesurfing and Windsurfing are possible in the Conceição lagoon.

 The island is generally considered to be blessed with the best and most consistent Surfing waves in Brazil, and in early November of each year hosts what is South America's only Association of Surfing Professionals World Championship Tour professional surfing competition.
 Brazil has played host to many an ASP tour event over the past 30 years.
-Former contest sites include Rio de Janeiro, Barra de Tijuca and Saquarema, but the past four years have seen the tour set up shop in Florianópolis.
+Former contest sites include Rio de Janeiro, Barra de Tijuca, and Saquarema, but the past four years have seen the tour set up shop in Florianópolis.

 Falling towards the end of the tour, the past few years have seen several ASP world champions crowned in Brazil.
-In 2004 it was Andy Irons, and in 2005 it was Kelly Slater (who had his 2006 ASP World Title already stitched up by Brazil).
+In 2004, it was Andy Irons, and in 2005 it was Kelly Slater (who had his 2006 ASP World Title already stitched up by Brazil).